-Chanjuan Chen has a Bachelor of Engineering degree in Fashion Design from the Xiamen University of Technology, Xiamen, China, and a Master of Fine Arts in Design, with a concentration in Fashion Design from the University of North Texas, Denton, Texas.
-In addition to teaching, she also has industry experience working as a fashion designer, technical designer, and graphic designer in China and the United States.
+Chanjuan Chen holds a Bachelor of Engineering degree in Fashion Design from the Xiamen University of Technology, Xiamen, China, and a Master of Fine Arts in Design, with a concentration in Fashion Design from the University of North Texas, Denton, Texas.
+In addition to teaching, she has industry experience working as a fashion designer, technical designer, and graphic designer in China and the United States.
 Chen joined the CVAD faculty after teaching as an assistant professor in the School of Fashion Design and Merchandising at Kent State University, Kent, Ohio.

 Chen’s goal is to attempt to design unique clothes that are functional and sustainable as well as aesthetically pleasing with the hope that they will contribute to improving the human condition.